 I hope you enjoy these candid scenes from a documentary wedding day.
 From the off I have always photographed weddings in a documentary style.
-Lately that word “documentary” seems to mean many things with everybody jumping on and using it.
-Oddly a lot of them are not documentary, it’s just become a buzz word.
+Lately that word “documentary” seems to mean many things.
+With everybody jumping on and using it.
+Oddly a lot of them are not documentary.
+It’s become a buzz word.
 To me, to document means that I will photograph your wedding in a candid manner.
 This allows the day to breath.
-Just watching as the day unfolds for me holds plenty of excitement.
+Just watching as the day unfolds.
 Being both quick and patient or reactive to capture and anticipate what may happen.
 It aids the natural flow.

 This gallery is a scrapbook collection of images collected over the last couple years or so from weddings in Cork, Kerry, Limerick and beyond.
-Venues such as Anglers Rest to Castlebellingham My way of working is to candidly produce a set of pictures that sum up a wedding day and the natural flow of that wedding day.
+Venues such as Anglers Rest to Castlebellingham My way of working is to candidly produce a set of pictures that sum up a wedding day and that natural flow of that wedding day.
 At least in my view it should be a natural flow.
 So what we have here is a selection of moments from a numerous amount of different weddings.
 Snippets from those weddings which will give a taste of how I like to work as a documentary wedding photographer.

 Realistically you just can never know what may happen on any given day.
-What is important to me is being ready and to observe carefully to capture the essence of that wedding day.
+What is important to me is being ready and to observe carefully.
+To capture the essence of that wedding day.
 Which in turn is the only way to make that day as unique as possible.
-Unique, there’s a word that is bandied about til it has lost all meaning.
-And in allowing somebody like myself to just go for it can there be any other result?
+Unique.
+There’s a word that is bandied about til it has lost all meaning.
+And in allowing somebody like myself to just go for it then can there be any other result?
 Each day will bring what it will and in a natural manner.
 And therefore you will enjoy your day in such a natural manner.
-In my view, there is a lot to be said for that.
+There is a lot to be said for that.
 Allow a photographer like myself do the work while you simply enjoy your wedding day.
 And without the need to fake it up.
 I’ll simply take pictures.